Contributor: The Refuge – A Healing Pace’s clinical team member Heather Wilk, MA, NCC

 Nutrition experts and mental health professionals alike agree that learning about the importance of good nutrition and healthy eating habits should play an integral role in the recovery process.

-Education pertaining to healthy eating in conjunction to skill-building for remaining sober can ultimately help a person refrain from becoming entwined in the cycle of addiction.
+Education pertaining to healthy eating in conjunction with skill-building for remaining sober can ultimately help a person refrain from becoming entwined in the cycle of addiction.
 The following are suggestions from experts in nutrition for how one can provide his or her body with the necessary provisions for being healthy:

 - Consume well-balanced meals rich in protein, fiber, and complex carbohydrates up to four times per day